Flint hears from prosecutors who dropped water charges | New Country 923

 Another resident, Laura MacIntyre, criticized how prosecutors announced their decision.

-She said the meeting should have been held sooner.
+She said the public forum should have been held sooner.
 Hammoud apologized for the delay.

-Flint faced a health emergency after lead from old pipes leached into drinking water in 2014 and 2015 due to a lack of corrosion-control treatment following a change in the water source while the financially strapped city was under state emergency management.
-The switch to the Flint River also has been linked to a deadly Legionnaires’ disease outbreak.
+Flint faced a man-made health emergency after lead from old pipes leached into drinking water in 2014 and 2015 due to a lack of corrosion-control treatment following a change in the water source while the financially strapped city was under state emergency management.
+The switch also has been linked to a deadly Legionnaires’ disease outbreak.

-Four of the eight defendants were facing the most serious charge — involuntary manslaughter — including former state Department of Health and Human Services Director Nick Lyon, who was accused of failing to timely warn the public about the spike in Legionnaires’ cases.
+Four of the eight defendants were facing the most serious charge — involuntary manslaughter — including former state Department of Health and Human Services Director Nick Lyon, who was accused of failing to timely warn the public about the spike in Legionnaires’ cases, and former chief medical executive Eden Wells.
+Both were in Snyder’s Cabinet.
+Legal experts have questioned if the manslaughter charges will be revived, noting the difficulty proving that high-level officials directly caused deaths.

-Schuette has defended his team’s work and has denied that politics played a role when charges were brought in the prelude to his unsuccessful run to succeed Snyder, also a Republican.
-He has said charging decisions were made with “painstaking thoroughness” with the assistance of experienced people such as the former head of Detroit’s FBI office, Genesee County’s Democratic prosecutor and retired judges.
-He also has said he had to hire outside lawyers and investigators because his department had already begun to defend the state in civil cases.